w3c/web-advertising/interoperability-choice-accessibility-accountability-questionairre.md

 communication between people and organizations.
 [IWAR01.2]

-Securing point-to-point transmission of both organizations’ advertising content and people’s choice signals reduces the risk that an active attacker may alter these messages.
+Securing point-to-point transmission of both organizations’ advertising content and people’s choice-signals reduces the risk that an active attacker may alter these messages.
 [IWAR01.3 ]

 Standardization of privacy and security signals also supports the ease of